robotsorcerer/robotsorcerer.github.io/_posts/2017-05-12-git-twangy-roots.md

 layout: post
 date: 2017-05-12 11:37:00
 title: "<center>Twanging git pull, push and clone</center>"
-excerpt: "<center>It is useful to be able to share your work between different computers using the native git commands such as merge, fetch, push, clone, or pull without resolving to using ssh, scp or other such copying commands that copies whole directories or files without the benefit of diff and merge strategies of git.</center>"
+excerpt: "<center>It is useful to be able to share your work between different computers using the native git commands such as merge, fetch, push, clone, or pull without resolving to using ssh, scp or other such copying commands that copy whole directories or files without the benefit of diff and merge strategies of git.</center>"
 comments: true
 mathjax: true
 permalink: git-twangs